go-i2p/go-sam-go/datagram3/DOC.md

 This prevents repeated network queries for the same hash, which is critical for DATAGRAM3 performance since every received datagram contains only a hash.

-⚠️ SECURITY WARNING: Resolving hashes does NOT authenticate sources! ⚠️ Even with cached full destinations, sources remain UNAUTHENTICATED. ⚠️ Cache entries are based on hash values which can be spoofed.

 The resolver maintains an in-memory cache mapping b32.i2p addresses to full I2P destinations.
 This cache is thread-safe using RWMutex and grows unbounded (applications should monitor memory usage for long-running sessions receiving